 Feeding difficulties such as these can also have other causes however, for example an underweight or hungry baby may demonstrate body tension that can include tongue retraction.
 Or a baby may clamp down on the breast if they are struggling with a fast flow of milk or in a shallow latch.
 In order to rule out positioning, latch or low weight gain as causes of body tension or high muscle tone, include a lactation consultant in your health care team to ensure all aspects of your baby’s breastfeeding relationship are fully assessed.

 If your baby still seems tense once hunger or a poor latch have been ruled out, ideas that can help with muscle relaxation include:

-- Supervised tummy time—see the link from The American Occupational Therapy Association (AOTA) for safety guidance and precautions
+- Supervised tummy time—tummy time on a parent is most comfortable for a young baby e.g. with the mother leaning back in a reclining or laid back position.
+See the link from The American Occupational Therapy Association (AOTA) for safety guidance and precautions for tummy time.

 - Physical therapy or cranial work may be helpful—see Does Cranial Therapy Work? or Cranial Osteopathy or Craniosacral Therapy for my Baby.